 Policy on Appointment and Remuneration of Directors and Key Managerial Personnel andRemuneration Policy

-The NRC has formulated the Remuneration policy of your Company which isprovided in Annexure VII to this Report.
+The NRC Committee has formulated the remuneration policy of your Company which isprovided in Annexure VII to this Report.

 KEY MANAGERIAL PERSONNEL